-Important issues are decided at meetings of the Owners Corporation or Executive Committee, therefore it is important that meetings be held at a time and location convenient to the majority of owners.
-We convene meetings (Annual, Extraordinary and Executive Committee) during the day Monday to Friday and evenings Monday to Thursday.
-Meetings can be held at your premises, at meeting rooms convenient to the property (such as a local club or association), or by appointment at our office.
+Important issues are decided at meetings of the Owners Corporation or Strata Committee, therefore it is important that meetings be held at a time and location convenient to the majority of owners.
+We convene meetings (Annual, Extraordinary and Strata Committee) during the day Monday to Friday and evenings Monday to Thursday.
+Meetings can be held at your premises, at meeting rooms convenient to the property (such as a local club or association), by Zoom video/audio conference, or by appointment at our office.

 Our management fee includes conducting your Annual General meeting, plus an agreed number of additional committee or general meetings.
-If the Owners Corporation or Executive Committee wish to meet with the managing agent in attendance more often than the agreed number of meetings, there may be an additional fee, but only after approval of the costs by the Executive Committee.
+If the Owners Corporation or Strata Committee wish to meet with the managing agent in attendance more often than the agreed number of meetings, there may be an additional fee, but only after approval of the costs by the Strata Committee.

 Minutes of meetings are forwarded to owners within 7 days after meetings so that all owners are kept up to date about important issues.

 19. What happens if our strata scheme becomes involved in a dispute?

 Living and/or working in a strata title property means that everyone lives closely together, which sometimes leads to conflict.

 Waratah Strata Management has had extensive experience in handling a wide variety of such disputes and can assist your strata scheme in resolving the issues.
 Most disputes can be resolved through effective communication and making all parties aware of their rights and responsibilities under the Strata and Community Acts, and other legislation that can impact on strata schemes.